Distributing Relief Supplies: Afghanistan Earthquake

 *IEDs: Improvised Explosive Devices, which can be manufactured from familiar objects such as polyethylene tanks and cans.
 The number of damage is increasing every year.

-Children receive educational materials prepared by AAR on how to protect themselves from landmines.
+Children receive educational materials prepared from AAR on how to protect themselves from landmines.

 2014